 • Develop the individual’s ability in the computing industry through effective use and combination of the knowledge and skills gained in different parts of the programme.

 • Develop a range of skills and techniques, personal qualities and attributes essential for successful performance in working life and thereby enabling learners to make an immediate contribution to employment.

-For further information on course content please click on the following link:
+For further information on course content please click here

 • Unit 1: Business Skills for e-Commerce: 15